Isiah Kiner-Falefa Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 21st in the league.
+- The 8.2 strikeouts per nine innings put together by the Angels pitching staff ranks 24th in MLB.

-- The Angels have a 3.73 team ERA that ranks 10th across all MLB pitching staffs.
+- The Angels have the ninth-ranked team ERA among all MLB pitching staffs (3.53).

-- Angels pitchers combine to give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Angels give up the seventh-fewest home runs in baseball (15 total, 0.8 per game).

-- The Angels will look to Suarez (0-1) in his third start of the season.
+- Sandoval makes the start for the Angels, his fourth of the season.
+He is 1-0 with a 1.23 ERA and 10 strikeouts in 14 2/3 innings pitched.

-- The lefty last appeared in relief on Monday, when he tossed 2/3 innings against the Boston Red Sox while giving up hits.
+- The lefty last appeared in relief on Wednesday, when he tossed 2/3 innings against the New York Yankees while giving up hits.

+- The 26-year-old has amassed an ERA of 1.23, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents are hitting .196 against him.

 © 2023 Data Skrive.
 All rights reserved.